Reflection maps: The double-point space of the orbit map

-In dimensions $n<p<2n$, immersivity and normal crossings are not enough to determine stability and $\cA$-finiteness and some more sophisticated machinery has to be introduced.
+In dimensions $n<p<2n$, immersivity and normal crossings are not enough to determine stability and $\cA$-finiteness and some more sophisticated machinery needs to be introduced.
 For curvilinear maps $f\colon X\to Y$, stability is characterized by the condition of having smooth multiple-point schemes $D^k(f)$ of the \emph{expected dimension} $kn-(k-1)p$ (see \cite{MararMondCorank1} for this result and the definitions of the spaces $D^k(f)$ of corank 1 map-germs).
-We are far from having an equivalent result in the presence of corank $\geq2$ points: there is no algebraically satisfactory description of the schemes $D^k(f), k\geq 3$, for germs of corank $\geq 2$, and the scheme $D^2(f)$ of any stable germ of corank $\geq2$ is singular (see \cite{MultPointsPreprint} or \cite{Penafort-Sanchis2015Multiple-point-}).
+Unfortunately, we are far from having an equivalent result in the presence of corank $\geq2$ points.
 For reflection maps, however, we only need to deal with double points, and we do it by means of a different double-point scheme denoted by $B^2(f)$.
 Before this, we introduce the double-point scheme $D^2(f)$, as defined in \cite{MondSomeRemarks}, and describe the scheme $D^2(\omega)$ of an orbit map.

 Given $f\colon X\to Y$, let $U\subseteq X$ and $V\subseteq Y$ be coordinate neighborhoods with coordinates $x=x_1,\dots,x_n$ and $y=y_1,\dots,y_p$, respectively.
 Since the functions $f_j(x')-f_j(x),\, j=1,\dots,p$ vanish on $\{x=x'\}$, we can (after possibly shrinking $U$) find functions $\alpha_{ij}\in \cO_{U\times U}$, such that $f_j(x')-f_j(x)=\sum \alpha _{ji}(x,x')(x'_i-x_i)$.
 In other words, we can find a $p\times n$ matrix $\alpha$, with entries in $\cO_{U\times U}$, satisfying the equation